 Whether it be your performance relative to your pre-round driving range session, your playing partners or your last round, continuously measuring yourself will you make you frustrated and further remove you from the process needed to execute good golf shots.
 For example, let’s say your last round was one of your best and you are getting closer to becoming the player you always knew you could be.
 Then during your next round you find yourself quickly several shots over your new expectation (target) of yourself.
 Thoughts of “what am I doing wrong?” and “this is not how I know I can play!” will result and you will quickly find yourself becoming frustrated and losing focus over the ball.

 The opposite can occur if we are playing better than our expectations.
-If we go into self-assessment mode and measure our performance vs our expectations, we will feel out of our comfort zone and the result is likely to be a quick retreat back to our usual level of play.
+If we go into self-assessment mode and measure our performance vs our expectations in golf, we will feel out of our comfort zone and the result is likely to be a quick retreat back to our usual level of play.

 Photo by Steve Newton